 DK/REFUSE [CONTINUE]

-[Question 150f is asked only of households that have a bank account or had a bank account in the last 12 months and that pay bills.]
+[Question 150f is asked only of households that are banked or recently unbanked.]

 150f.
 In a typical month, did you (if OTHERS AGE≥15 FILL: or someone else in your household) pay bills electronically from a bank account, either through online bill pay or direct withdrawal?